Admission Office Hours

 4. Students who have not earned the required high school units, must clear any deficiency before enrolling in college courses in the specific subject area.
 Deficiencies may be cleared by meeting itemized scoring standards on the ACT test, by taking college assessment tests and meeting required score requirements, or by enrolling in pre-college level course.
 Pre-college level course will not count toward satisfaction of degree program requirements.
 Students must clear any curricular deficiency with the first 24 hours of college credit.
 See required units.

 Note: Admission to SSC does not guarantee admission to a specific occupational program.
-Consult an Admission Counselor or the appropriate program coordinator for additional admission requirements to special programs.
+Consult an Enrollment Specialist or the appropriate program coordinator for additional admission requirements to special programs.

 Complete Admission Requirements which includes providing the following information:

-B. All regularly enrolled students are encouraged to take the ACT test.
-ACT scores cannot be more than five-years-old.
+C. All regularly enrolled students are encouraged to take the ACT test.
+ACT scores cannot be more than five years old.
 If a regularly enrolled student has not taken the ACT test then placement tests will be required.
+Students who took the ACT more than one year ago may require math placement testing.

 NOTE: No student is officially enrolled until all required records indicated above are on file.
 Failure to provide these records in a timely manner may result in a cancellation of enrollment or a delay in future enrollment or transfer.

-The specialist will determine if one or more student placement exams must be taken (all first-time freshmen students are subject to placement testing to ensure proper course selection).
-The specialist must approve the enrollment after a schedule is developed.
+The Academic Advisor will determine if one or more student placement exams must be taken (all first-time freshmen students are subject to placement testing to ensure proper course selection).

 A printout will be provided showing the class schedule and the amount due for tuition and fees.

-Proceed to the Business Office to pay fees and receive a campus parking permit.
+Proceed to the Cashier's Office to pay fees and receive a campus parking permit.